 Goal: Introduce the MC and hint at Percy being a demigod.

 Rising Action: Background information and minor character bullying Percy and Grover.

 Climax: Percy soaks the bully with water from a fountain, unknowingly using his power for the first time.

 Falling Actions: The display of powers causes him to be attacked by a Greek monster, which he disintegrates.
 Afterwards, he notices one of the teachers has disappeared, but when he tries to ask where she went, everyone seems to have forgotten she existed.

 With the previous example, we took the chapter and analyzed the plot points that best demonstrated the goal.
-Here, those points are still relevant, but now they not only communicate an objective, but are their own compelling arc within the narrative.
+Here, those points are still relevant, but now they communicate an objective, and are their own compelling arc within the narrative.